IdeaBridge/AapliDocumentation/pages/mydoc/text.md

 ## Advance Properties of Text:
 In the Advanced properties of the Text component, there is one option available:

-{% include image.html file="text2.jpg" url="https://admin.aapli.co/form-builder" alt="Text" caption="Advance Properties of Text" %}
+{% include image.html file="text2.jpg" class="docimage" url="https://admin.aapli.co/form-builder" alt="Text" caption="Advance Properties of Text" %}

 **Visible to:** This option allows you to specify who can see the Text component.
 By selecting certain individuals or groups, you can make the Text component visible only to them, while others will not be able to see it.